 Criminal Records Check - Statement regarding results of criminal records check by way of GCIC and NCIC fingerprint screenings for all adult household members eighteen (18) years and older residing temporarily or permanently in the home and having access to the children.
-If an adult residing in the home has a criminal record history and the home is being recommended for approval, discussion of the offense and justification for approval are required (Refer to Section 104.7 and Policy 1014.27 in the Foster Care Manual).
+If an adult residing in the home has a criminal record history and the home is being recommended for approval, discussion of the offense and justification for approval are required (Refer to Child Welfare Policy Manual Chapter 14.2).
 Live Scan results of GBI and NCIC reports must be kept in a locked file.